Understanding essential input files

 Yields can be found in a file for which the name can be customized

-but should start with stat.<customized_name>.csv
+but should start with stat.<customized_name>.csv.
+If

 yields for several years are specified, a mean of all available data